Hand & Wrist

 3. Melville D, Jacobson JA, Haase S, Brandon C, Brigido MK, Fessell D. Ultrasound of displaced ulnar collateral ligament tears of the thumb: the Stener lesion revisited.
 Skeletal Radiology.
 2013;42(5):667–673. doi:10.1007/s00256-012-1543-6

 4. Mahajan M, Rhemrev SJ.
-Rupture of the ulnar collateral ligament of the thumb — a review.
+Rupture of the ulnar collateral ligament of the thumb.
+A review.
 International Journal of Emergency Medicine.
 2013;6(1):31. doi:10.1186/1865-1380-6-31